CKRancher/rancher/README.md

 demo-prometheus-operator-alertmanager.rules   8m53s
 ```

-Let's check the rule from the CLI so we can compare with what we see in Prometheus UI.
+Let's check the rule from the CLI so we can compare with what we see in browser.

 ```bash
 $ kubectl -n monitoring describe prometheusrule demo-prometheus-operator-alertmanager.rules